Potty training: What a huge developmental milestone for your child!

-What can you do to help your child successfully make it through potty training?
+What can I do to help my child successfully make it through potty training?

-Select a stress-free/low stress time in child’s life.
+- Select a stress-free/low-stress time in a child’s life.
 Avoid initiating potty training when it would possibly overlap with stressful events such as the birth of a sibling, traveling, moving and/or switching from a crib to a bed.

 Even after a child is fully potty trained, they may have occasional accidents.
 Things like changes in a child’s routine can lead to accidents.
 If your child has repeated accidents after they’ve been fully potty trained, contact your child’s primary care provider as there may be a medical issue such as a urinary tract infection.